Anthony Sagar

 Mike Stevens

-Character & Episode: Police Sergeant in Whoever Heard of a Ghost Dying?
+Character & Episode: Commissionaire in That's How Murder Snowballs / Police Sergeant in Whoever Heard of a Ghost Dying? / Sound Engineer in Somebody Just Walked Over My Grave

 Mike Stevens came to the film and TV industry in the 1960s and worked within it mainly as an extra.
 On the big screen he was seen in five films in the famous Carry On comedy series, though none of those roles were credited, the James Bond film Diamonds Are Forever (1971) and the third Star Wars film to be made Return of the Jedi (1983).
 His first credited feature film appearance was in Play Dirty (1969), an action film set during the Second World War.
-On television, Mike appeared in such series as The Saint, The Baron and Department S. He also appeared as a Main Mission Operative in 16 of the 24 first series episodes of Space: 1999, but was not credited on screen in the series.
+On television, Mike appeared in such series as The Saint, The Baron and Department S - and his three Randall and Hopkirk (Deceased) appearances went uncredited.
+He also appeared as a Main Mission Operative in 16 of the 24 first series episodes of Space: 1999, but was not credited on screen in the series.
 In addition to his work as an extra and actor, Mike was also a stuntman - one of his notable accomplishments was to double Patrick Macnee as John Steed in some episodes of The Avengers.

 David Stoll